Devolutions/devolutions-gateway/devolutions-gateway/openapi/dotnet-client/docs/DiagnosticsApi.md

 Retrieves server's clock in order to diagnose clock drifting.

 Retrieves server's clock in order to diagnose clock drifting.
-Clock drift is an issue for token validation because of claims such as `nbf` and `exp`.
+This route is not secured by access token.
+Indeed, this route is used to retrieve server's clock when diagnosing clock drifting.
+If there is clock drift, token validation will fail because claims such as `nbf` will then be invalid, and thus prevent the clock drift diagnosis.

 ### Example
 ```csharp